splynx/docs/files/en/payment_systems/integrapay/integrapay.md

 ![(image)](logs.png)

-In *Paystack Logs* the different records can be viewed, like when a verification was performed or when a transaction was processed, etc.
+In *Integrapay Logs* the different records can be viewed and its response details etc.

 ![(image)](logs1.png)